 Designing a Grown-Up Game for Kids

-With a narrative and dialog (with multiple branching paths and minimal hand-holding) that had kids laughing out loud during playtests, teaching complex objectives in a stealthy way that made the learning fun, and being full-featured and bug free (even after adding some very outside-the-box mechanics for a game of this type), it was a great success.
+With a narrative and dialog (with multiple branching paths and minimal hand-holding) that had kids laughing out loud during playtests, teaching complex objectives in a stealthy way that made the learning fun, and being fully featured and bug-free (even after adding some very outside-the-box mechanics for a game of this type), it was a great success.
 We even won the Silver award at the 2020 Serious Play Conference on our first big endeavor.

 ...Can Often Go Your Way

-Yes, Murphy's Law still applies, but there's no denying that planning is better than winging it, especially when you're in the software world.
-If you don't want your game to be written with spaghetti code, it helps to be following a recipe.
+Sure, Murphy's Law still applies, but there's no denying that planning is better than winging it, especially when you're making software.
+If you don't want your game cobbled together with spaghetti code, it helps to follow a recipe.
 Not one that squashes the creative liberty of an engineer to find new paths forward and write efficient functions, but one that can give them a solid roadmap of gameplay logic to follow.
 It's always good when your programmers don't have to guess about what your intentions were and course correct later.

 That's what a good user flow can do for you, and I've been making these for years.
 I can take your idea and map it out so that everyone on the team can have a legible map to follow.
-I even use these to "play" a game in my head; they help to root out blind spots and plug holes before you encounter them in playtesting.
+I use these to play a game in my head long before its realized in code; they help to root out blind spots and plug holes before you encounter them in playtesting.

 If you're having trouble conveying the logic of your game design, or you just need to take your idea and evolve into a game plan, I can help.

 It's not just the software engineers you need to convey your ideas to.
 Your game needs to function well, yes, but it also needs to look and play well.
 You achieve this by ensuring an easy-to-grasp user interface and by ensuring all interactions are following good user experience best practices.